 Phone: +61 8 8091 3314

 The hotel, run by Melissa and William Thomson who have owned it since 2013, was built in 1882 by Francis Bladon.
 Originally it was known as the Tattersall’s Hotel but its name changed to Downie's Family Hotel in 1887.
-Despite having eighteen owners in its 128 year history, it has always retained ‘Family’ in its title.
-This pub in NSW Corner Country is a long way from anywhere, 1200-kilometres inland from Sydney and over 300 klicks from Broken Hill.
-Yet it was once on the Cobb & Co network and features murals by Australian artists including Clfiton Pugh and Russell Drysdale.
+Despite having eighteen owners in its 128-year history, it has always retained ‘Family’ in its title.
+This pub in NSW Corner Country is a long way from anywhere, 1200 kilometres inland from Sydney and over 300 kilometres from Broken Hill.
+Yet it was once on the Cobb & Co network and features murals by Australian artists including Clifton Pugh and Russell Drysdale.
 It's a reasonable stopover when Lake Eyre is filling up.

 7. The Daly Waters Pub, Northern Territory